projectcalico/calico/master/getting-started/kubernetes/upgrade.md

 Modify the DaemonSet manifest and run:

 ```
-kubectl apply -f modified-calico.yaml
+kubectl apply -f calico-node.yaml
 ```

-Alternatively, use `kubectl edit` to modify the DaemonSet.
+> Alternatively, you can use `kubectl edit` to modify the DaemonSet.

 ##### 2. Upgrade each node.